neuro4ml/neuro4ml.github.io/Week_1/3-Abstract_Models.md

 Example of spike frequency adaptation {cite:p}`https://doi.org/10.7554/eLife.65459`.
 ```

-In these recordings (from {cite:t}`https://doi.org/10.7554/eLife.65459`), they’ve injected a constant current into these three different neurons, and recorded their activity.
+In these recordings (from {cite:t}`https://doi.org/10.7554/eLife.65459`), they've injected a constant current into these three different neurons, and recorded their activity.
-We can see that rather than outputting a regularly spaced sequence of spikes, there’s an increasing gap between the spikes.
+We can see that rather than outputting a regularly spaced sequence of spikes, there's an increasing gap between the spikes.
-There are various mechanisms underlying this, but essentially it comes down to slower processes that aren’t reset by a spike.
-Let’s see how we can model that.
+There are various mechanisms underlying this, but essentially it comes down to slower processes that aren't reset by a spike.
+Let's see how we can model that.

 Actually there are many, many different models for spike frequency adaptation.
 We'll just show one very simple approach, but if you want some more ideas it's reviewed in [](http://dx.doi.org/10.4249/scholarpedia.30643).